shijuanchen/forest_degradation_georgia/README.md

 Please email me at shijuan@bu.edu to request a pdf copy of the full text if you don't have access to Elsevier.

 The GEE repository includes three parts, apps, codes and utilities.
+There will be different versions of CCDC-SMA for temperate forest and tropical forest, and using Landsat Collection 1 and Collection 2.
+Currently, it is avaliable for temperate forest using Collection 1.

 ## 1. apps
   - **CCDC_SMA_advanced_app**: ![Image of CCDC_SMA_advanced_app](https://github.com/shijuanchen/forest_degradation_georgia/blob/master/CCDC-SMA_advanced_version.png) This app runs the CCDC-SMA model (advanced version).
 The advanced version uses different indices and thresholds for different types of forests, explained in the paper.
 To run this app:
       - Enter the GEE asset ids of your study region and forest mask, and specify the value of forest types in the forest mask.
 Click the "load data" button to add a layer of study region, and "load forest mask" to add a layer of different forest types.